is a process used to separate or concentrate materials suspended

 These cautions presume you have had proper

-instruction in the use of the centrifuge OR have read the instruction
+instruction in the use of the centrifuge AND have read the instructions

 1. Make sure the correct rotor is being